How hybrid workplace technology and Industry 4.0 are changing the future of work

 While this technology was continuously evolving, the pandemic accelerated the changes Industry 4.0 was normalizing into the workforce.
-Companies had to ensure their employees could work productively from home, but also remain connected and safe.
+Companies had to ensure their remote employees could work productively from home, but also remain connected and safe.

 As a result, many organizations had to embrace new technology and working styles, like flexible working and communication tools.

 As COVID-19 vaccinations being introduced, companies are planning about what the “return-to-work” will look like, especially in the wake of this interconnectivity.

 To be successful in the future, it’s important for companies to embrace cutting edge technologies that will provide an edge.
 For example, Facebook unveiled Horizon Workrooms, which allows remote workers to use Oculus VR headsets to join a virtual office.
 Users’ avatars are projected as part of the “Metaverse”, a virtual world where people use avatars to socialize, work, and entertain themselves.
 While we can’t predict exactly which technologies the future will hold, we do know that remote work is increasing and companies are embracing “hybrid”, so an idea like this isn’t all that far from reality.